-The staff at Buds and Roses claim this is one of their most popular high-dosed edibles, especially for people with sleep problems.
+The staff at Buds and Roses claim this is one of their most popular high-dosed weed edibles, especially for people with sleep problems.
 The small 2-ounce bottle packs 300 mg. of THC into a few sips of vegan, gluten-free, non-GMO hemp milk.
 I wanted to like this product, I really did!
 It’s well made, well labeled, is reasonably healthy, and is made from hemp, but the taste was both cloyingly sweet and extremely herbal.
 It was potent, though, and I slept well.
-Try diluting it in tea or adding it to a smoothie for a more agreeable taste sensation.
+Try diluting it with tea or adding it to a smoothie for a more agreeable taste sensation.

 Day Dreamers | daydreamerschocolates.com

 An industry leader, this high-dose chocolate is divided into six individually-packaged segments of 60 mg.
 THC each, making it very easy to titrate your dose, even if the candy melts!
 While there is a bit of a cannabis flavor, this product is very effective and seems to be dependably dosed for a consistent experience every time.

 Voodoo Sours Gummy Ribbons | Instagram: @voodoosours

 This package of gummy ribbon candy claimed to contain 375 mg. of THC, but after I ate half the bag, I barely felt a thing.
 Overall, the candy tastes alright, but some ribbons had a strong flavor of cannabis while others had none, meaning even within the package the product is not consistently dosed.
 Even when choosing a bag to buy at a local collective, the budtender remarked that the Voodoo Sours packages often get quite oily inside, so it seems like these were medicated with added oil.